 - A course completed at other regionally accredited post-secondary institutions with a passing grade (C minimum required in Composition courses) will be accepted for transfer as potentially creditable toward graduation requirements.

 - A transfer grade of “D” will only be accepted when the transfer student’s cumulative transfer GPA is 2.0 or above.
-Regardless of the GPA, a “D” in English Composition courses will not be accepted as transfer credit.
+Please consult with your academic or program advisor for transferability of a grade of "D" in English Composition.
+A grade of “D” in English Composition courses may or may not be accepted as transfer credit, depending on the student's program of study.
 Please note that some programs/courses require minimum grades of “C”, thus a “D” will not transfer.

 - Transfer course grades are not calculated into a student’s grade point average for any purpose, including graduation or honors consideration.